Coherent-Partners/spark-python-sdk/docs/batches.md

 - retrieving the output data from the pipeline when available;
 - and finally, closing the pipeline.

-The script will continue to interacting with Spark till all data has been processed unless an error occurs, which will force an early closure of the pipeline.
+The script will continue to interact with Spark till all data has been processed unless an error occurs, which will force an early closure of the pipeline.

 ```py